Genomic Selection as a Risk Management Tool for U.S. Dairies

 Analysis of genotypes.
 The genotypes of the heifers was determined at the Neogen laboratory for three reasons: 1) Neogen donated the cost of DNA extraction required for the genotyping (a $4800 savings); 2) Neogen genotyped the animals at lower cost than we could have genotyped the animals; and 3) Neogen has a contractual relationship with the Council on Dairy Cattle Breeding that allows them to compare and rank each heifer against all other Holstein heifers that have been genotyped in the US.
 Without this contractual agreement between Neogen and the Council on Dairy Cattle Breeding, we would not have the ability to compare and rank the demonstration herd heifers to all US Holstein heifers.

 The genomic prediction information (PTA) was provided to us and to the dairy producers by Neogen for use in this project to choose replacement heifers using genomic selection.
 All heifers at each dairy were ranked by using pedigree information and genomic information.
-This will allow the comparison of the profitability of different percentiles (top 25% versus bottom 25%) using different sources of information.
+This allowed the comparison of the profitability of different percentiles (top 25% versus bottom 25%) using different sources of information.
 Replacement decisions to keep or cull heifers were made by the dairy producers prior to the heifers being bred.
-Replacement heifers will be followed through one lactation.
+Replacement heifers were followed through one lactation.

 Financial Analysis

-Objective 1: Identify the profitability difference between replacement heifers chosen with genomic selection compared to those chosen with traditional selection on a per heifer basis.
+Objective 1: Identified the profitability difference between replacement heifers chosen with genomic selection compared to those chosen with traditional selection on a per heifer basis.

-Profitability analysis will include expenses (the cost of health events such as treatment costs, costs associated with the number of inseminations required to achieve pregnancy, and feed costs) and revenues (revenue from first lactation milk sales, revenue from calf sales or heifer cull value if it occurs before the end of the first lactation)(see Equation 1).
-Individual heifer production data will be collected through each participating farm’s records database, which maintains all dairy production records and is updated daily.
-Feed costs, milk price and milk component premiums will be determined through public reports and held constant across dairies to isolate and evaluate the net profitability attributed to selection.
-The total profit made for heifers ranked in the top 25% and bottom 25% based on Genomic Selection and Traditional Selection groups will then be compared.
+Profitability analysis included expenses (the cost of health events such as treatment costs, costs associated with the number of inseminations required to achieve pregnancy, and feed costs) and revenues (revenue from first lactation milk sales)(see Equation 1).
+Individual heifer production data was collected through each participating farm’s records database, which maintained all dairy production records.
+Feed costs, milk price and milk component premiums were determined through public reports and held constant across dairies to isolate and evaluate the net profitability attributed to selection.
+The total profit made for heifers ranked in the top 25% and bottom 25% based on Genomic Selection and Traditional Selection groups were compared.

 Objective 2: Identify return on investment for the cost of genomic selection on a per heifer, per dairy and across dairies basis.